Methods

 - Go does not have classes.
 However, you can define methods on struct types.

-appears in its own argument list between the func keyword and the method name. - You can declare a method on any type that is declared in your package, not just struct types.
+- You can declare a method on any type that is declared in your package, not just struct types.

 - You cannot define a method on a type from another package (including built in types).

-- Methods can be associated with a named type or a pointer to a named type.
+- Methods can be associated with a named type or a pointer to a named type.- There are two reasons to use a pointer receiver.

 - Avoid copying the value on each method call (more efficient if the value type is a large struct)